infojam-james/Test-Cases/Investigations/Reviewing-an-Investigation/investigations-7.md

 >**YorSafety: Investigation questions completed - awaiting review**

->The Investigations questions associated with this incident have been completed by the Case Lead.
-You are now required to review the investigation and either amend or finalise.
+>This investigation has been completed by the Case Lead.
+Please review and either finalise or return to the Case Lead to make amendments.

 ##Concurrent Expected Results